Coprela/CompareSet/README.md

 ## Using the GUI

-1. Launch the program using `python app_qt.py`.
-The window shows a custom icon from `Imagem/Icon janela.ico`.
+1. Launch the program using `python main_interface.py`.
+The window shows a custom icon from `Images/Icon - CompareSet.ico`.
 2. Click **Selecionar revisão antiga** (red button) and choose the old PDF.
 3. Click **Selecionar nova revisão** (green button) and choose the new PDF.
 4. Press the purple **Comparar Revisões** button and select where to save the output PDF.